gregorymarco/sava/README.md

 ## Current Status

 - ~~🔄 In dev~~
 - 🎉 Prototype!
-A fully legal game can be played over the board.
+A fully legal game technically can be played over the board, with a few small bugs.
+Testing is underway...

 ## TODOs